Omaha Storm Chasers: Pacific Coast League (1998–2020)

+First rebranding

 In early 1998, Omaha began considering a name change to distinguish the Royals from their major league affiliate and to market the minor league club as Omaha's team rather than Kansas City's Triple-A affiliate.
 Fans and team officials voted to rebrand as the Omaha Golden Spikes beginning with the 1999 seasons.
 The name was a reference to the golden spike driven at Promontory Summit, Utah, to celebrate the completion of the first transcontinental railroad in 1869.
 It was intended to celebrate the rich railroad tradition in Omaha, headquarters of the Union Pacific Railroad.
 The Golden Spikes won the 1999 American Conference Midwest Division title but lost the American Conference title to the Oklahoma RedHawks.
 Outfielder Mark Quinn was voted the PCL's Rookie of the Year that season.

 Union Pacific sold their 50-percent share in the team to Connecticut businessman Matt Minker in early 2001; Buffett and Scott retained their minority interests.
 Shortly thereafter, the team launched a fan vote to see about changing the team's name, which had been associated with Union Pacific and proved to be unpopular with many fans.
 As a result, the team switched back to being the Omaha Royals beginning with the 2002 season as fans cited a wish to continue with the tradition associated with the name, which had been in use from 1969 to 1998.
 Minker later sold his interest in the team to Kentucky businessman Bill Shea in 2006.

 From 2000 to 2010, the Royals regularly finished in third or fourth place out of four teams in their division, which left them out of the playoff picture.
 The team experienced several changes over the next few years.
 The 2010 season became the last that the team played at Johnny Rosenblatt Stadium, their home field since 1969.
 The team moved into the new $26-million Werner Park in 2011.
-Prior to opening the new facility, the team rebranded as the Omaha Storm Chasers following rounds of fan submissions and voting.
-The name references storm chasers, people who pursue any severe weather phenomena for various purposes; the state, and Omaha itself, being in Tornado Alley, have been havens for many such chasers.